 - It was a time of spiritual warfare.
 I know not everyone believes in that, and that’s fine, but I know without a doubt that, since rejecting Judaism and returning to Christ, I have felt challenged and attacked in ways I never did when I was living a Jewish life.
 (This is an area I need to explore more).
 As I sat there sobbing, begging God to tell me what I did to offend Him, I had very real, very dark thoughts about taking my own life.
 They were fleeting, but the idea of being free from that pain was attractive.
 I had to fight those feelings and that darkness, but I know I let the darkness seep in and take me places I had no business going, even if only temporarily.

 So, while my physical body is very much NOT healed, and I still feel broken, but I know without a doubt that our God is a God that is real and present and living, and when I cried out in Jesus’ name many times, He listened.
 He answered through love and support and quiet strength.
 My body is healing, my head is clearer, and my soul has been sutured back together.
+The hope of Christ still thrums within me.
 That’s enough for now.